k8sstormcenter/ixi/bill-of-behaviour-c070da3a/module-1/lesson-1/unit-1.md

 You now are running a development environment of `kubernetes`, in Module 3, we will run a different flavour, called `k3s`, which is a real kubernetes distribution.
 This is to showcase, that a vendor and a consumer will likely use different infrastructure.

-This lab module 1 has also been executed on `kind`, which is often used in CI/CD, but it runs `kubernetes in docker` allowing us to argue if running this entire BoB-generation inside CI/CD is an option.
+This Lab-Module 1 has also been executed on `kind`, which is often used in CI/CD, but it runs `kubernetes in docker` allowing us to argue if running this entire BoB-generation inside CI/CD is an option.
 In the repo, there are `BoB` produced for a variety of kubernetes's/archs and I will be adding a discussion of their differences soon.